Why Are We Moral? An LLM-based Agent Simulation Approach to Study Moral Evolution

 The emergence and evolution of morality represents one of the most enduring puzzles in evolutionary biology and social sciences~\citep{haidt2007moral, greene2013moral}.
 From an evolutionary standpoint, natural selection should favor individuals who maximize their reproductive success, often through selfish behaviors that increase resource acquisition at others' expense~\citep{dawkins1976selfish}.
 Yet, humans and some other species have evolved complex moral systems that frequently promote cooperation, altruism, and other prosocial behaviors that can seemingly contradict individual fitness maximization~\citep{tomasello2016natural}.
 This apparent contradiction presents a profound scientific question: Under what conditions does morality provide an evolutionary advantage?

-Prior research approached this question via multiple paradigms.
-Evolutionary game theory showed strategies like reciprocity can outperform selfishness under certain conditions~\citep{nowak2006five, axelrod1981evolution}.
-Anthropologists documented moral universals and cultural variations~\citep{henrich2015secret, curry2019good}.
-Evolutionary biology proposed mechanisms—kin selection~\citep{hamilton1964genetical}, reciprocal altruism~\citep{trivers1971evolution}, and group selection~\citep{wilson2007rethinking}—to explain altruistic trait evolution.
-Some moral frameworks identified patterns such as the expanding circle of moral concern~\citep{singer1981expanding}, and fundamental moral dimensions~\citep{haidt2007moral}.
-While these approaches have yielded valuable insights, they face significant methodological limitations when investigating the whole cognitive and behavioral dynamics of morality evolution.
-Traditional mathematical models necessarily abstract away the rich complexity of human cognition and interaction with the environment.
-Evolutionary biologists and anthropological studies provide observations and hypotheses without direct and causal tests.
-Descriptive moral frameworks illuminate current moral patterns but cannot directly observe their evolution.
+Prior research has approached this question through evolutionary game theory~\citep{nowak2006five, axelrod1981evolution}, anthropological fieldwork on moral universals and cultural variation~\citep{henrich2015secret, curry2019good}, and biological mechanisms including kin selection~\citep{hamilton1964genetical}, reciprocal altruism~\citep{trivers1971evolution}, and group selection~\citep{wilson2007rethinking}.
+Moral frameworks have further identified patterns such as the expanding circle of moral concern~\citep{singer1981expanding} and fundamental moral dimensions~\citep{haidt2007moral}.
+While these approaches have yielded valuable insights, they share two simplifications (Fig.~\ref{fig:paradigm}, left): \emph{agents} are reduced to fixed strategies or payoff entries, and the \emph{world} is reduced to an abstract game.
+This prevents investigation of how cognitive factors---memory of past interactions, the ability to identify others' moral dispositions, communication bandwidth, reasoning under uncertainty---and richer environmental pressures jointly shape moral evolution.

 Recent advances in LLMs present a novel methodological opportunity to address these limitations.
 LLM-based agent simulations can model entities with sophisticated cognitive architectures---including values, memory, perception, reasoning, and social dynamics---that generate emergent, complex behaviors~\citep{park2023generative, horton2023large}.
 This simulation paradigm allows us to observe interactions between moral cognition, behavior, and evolutionary outcomes under controlled conditions while providing rich, realistic psychological details that surpass traditional agent-based models~\citep{aher2023using}.
 Nevertheless, the existing methods barely support research on morality evolution.